srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

-# The Spec-First Approach to AI Agent Development: Sean Grover's Vision
+# The Spec-First Approach to AI Agent Development: Sean Grove's Vision

 ## Executive Summary

-Sean Grover, an alignment researcher at OpenAI, presents a transformative vision for the future of software development: specifications, not code, will become the primary engineering artifact.
+Sean Grove, an alignment researcher at OpenAI, presents a transformative vision for the future of software development: specifications, not code, will become the primary engineering artifact.
 This document explores his spec-first approach, which fundamentally redefines programming as structured communication rather than code writing.
-According to Grover, as AI systems become more capable, the ability to write clear specifications that capture intent and values will become the most valuable programming skill.
+According to Grove, as AI systems become more capable, the ability to write clear specifications that capture intent and values will become the most valuable programming skill.

 ## Watch this video
 [The New Code - Sean Grove OpenAI](https://www.youtube.com/watch?v=8rABwKRsec4)

 ## Introduction: The Paradigm Shift

-"Code is just a lossy projection of intent," argues Sean Grover.
+"Code is just a lossy projection of intent," argues Sean Grove.
 This provocative statement encapsulates a fundamental shift in how we should think about software development in the AI era.
-Grover's thesis centers on the idea that programming has always been about structured communication—understanding problems, defining solutions, and aligning teams—with code merely being one implementation detail among many.
+Grove's thesis centers on the idea that programming has always been about structured communication—understanding problems, defining solutions, and aligning teams—with code merely being one implementation detail among many.

 ## The Core Philosophy

 ### Beyond Traditional Coding

-Grover argues that traditional coding represents only 10-20% of a developer's value.
+Grove argues that traditional coding represents only 10-20% of a developer's value.
 The remaining 80-90% lies in what he calls "structured communication":

 - **Understanding user challenges**: Talking to users to grasp their actual problems
 - **Distilling requirements**: Converting vague needs into clear specifications